20 dead, more wounded after gunman attacks Texas shoppers

 In the hours after the shooting, authorities blocked streets near a home in Allen associated with the suspect.
 Officers appeared to speak briefly with a woman who answered the door of the gray stone house and later entered the residence.

-Heidi Beirich, director of the Southern Poverty Law Center’s Intelligence Project, said the El Paso shooting suspect wasn’t on her group’s radar before the shooting.
+Heidi Beirich, director of the Southern Poverty Law Center’s Intelligence Project, said the El Paso suspect was not on her group’s radar.
 “We had nothing in our files on him,” Beirich wrote in an email.

 The shooting was the 21st mass killing in the United States in 2019, and the fifth public mass shooting.
 Before Saturday, 96 people had died in mass killings in 2019 — 26 of them in public mass shootings.